AndreiChertkov/tetradat/README.md

 - To run attacks with the proposed TETRADAT method:
     - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr vgg`
         > You may use any of the models from above here.
+We select the helper model for attribution by `model_attr` argument.

 - To run attacks with the baselines:
     - `python manager.py --task attack --kind bs_onepixel --data imagenet --model googlenet --model_attr vgg`